You are visiting us from Virginia. You are located in HHS Region 3. Your Center is Central East ATTC.

 We are funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) to provide evidence-based technical assistance, training, and resources addressing the needs of the behavioral health workforce in Health and Human Services (HHS) Region 5: Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.

-We work closely with the Great Lakes MHTTC and the Great Lakes PTTC, both of which are also based out of the University of Wisconsin–Madison, CHESS.
+We work closely with the Great Lakes PTTC, which is also based out of the University of Wisconsin–Madison, CHESS.

 Recent News